carlahy/garden/readings/@agyeman2016trends.md

 	- Urban renewal causes displacement and gentrification; health food movements causes gentrification and ==environmental privilege== $\rightarrow$ ecological, green, environmental gentrification
 	- If people are attached to a particular environment, and that attachment is disrupted, then individual and collective wellbeing is damaged; people lose their sense of self as actors and do-ers in the places they inhabit

--  Remarks for thesis:
+## Thesis relevance
 - Think about the connectedness of the local to the national and global scales.
 Even though the project is local, what implications does it have on a larger scale/what wider phenomenon is it influenced by?
 Ref. food justice, where community gardens and urban farms are emerging in cities which is in response to wider food and environmental trends like food deserts